Inhalant Use: Effects, Withdrawal, and Treatment

+Inhalant use is the intentional inhaling of common household or workplace substances to achieve some sort of “high.”
 There are many products found in the home that are perfectly legal to buy at the store but that also contain substances that have psychoactive properties when they are inhaled.
-These include cleaning fluid, spray paint, glue, and a number of other products typically found in the household.
-The intentional inhaling of the fumes from these products to achieve some sort of “high” is a process commonly referred to as huffing.
+These include:

-- Inhalant abuse occurs in a variety of ways.
+Inhalant use occurs in a variety of ways.
 Typically, inhalants are breathed in through the mouth or nose.
-Abusers may snort fumes from the container, place a chemical-soaked rag in their mouth, inhale fumes from a bag (either plastic or paper), or use some other form of technique.
+Those who use inhalants may snort fumes from the container, place a chemical-soaked rag in their mouth, inhale fumes from a bag (either plastic or paper), or use some other form of technique.

-- The high from inhalant use lasts only a few minutes, but abusers will try to extend the high by continuing to inhale repeatedly over long periods of time.
+The high from inhalant use lasts only a few minutes, but people may try to extend the high by continuing to inhale repeatedly over long periods of time.

 Types of Products Generally Used as Inhalants

-The general classes of inhalants that serve as drugs of abuse are listed below:
+The general classes of inhalants that serve as drugs of misuse are listed below:

 Effects of Inhalant Use

-The early symptoms of inhalant abuse may be very similar to intoxication from alcohol.
+The early symptoms of inhalant use may be very similar to intoxication from alcohol.
 The symptoms include:

 There are potential serious consequences associated with inhalant use.
-There are reports of permanent brain damage; damage to the lungs, liver, and kidneys; and even death due to fatal cardiac complications in first-time users and in individuals with prolonged inhalant abuse issues.
-If individuals who abuse inhalants begin using other drugs, such as alcohol and tobacco, they will have a much higher probability of developing serious substance use disorders than individuals who do not use inhalants with other drugs.
+There are reports of permanent brain damage, damage to the lungs, liver, and kidneys, and even death due to fatal cardiac complications in first-time users and in individuals with prolonged inhalant use issues.

 According to The Inhalant Prevention Resource, there are several signs to look for: